-Keith L. Brown is a member of The Church of Jesus Christ of Latter-day Saints and serves as the Ward Mission Leader in the Annapolis, Maryland Ward
+Keith L. Brown is a convert to The Church of Jesus Christ of Latter-day Saints and currently serves as a Ward Missionary in the Annapolis Maryland Ward.

 My name is Keith Brown.
 My heritage is predominantly Methodist, but I was born and raised as a Baptist.
 I am 52 years old, a 30-year retired United States Navy veteran, an Office Administrator by trade, an amateur writer, a brother, an uncle, a friend, and I am a Mormon.
 To be more specific, I am a Black Mormon.
 I was baptized on Tuesday evening, 10 March 1998, in Reykjavik Iceland while serving on active duty.